-The crisis is a sudden occurrence of unplanned and unexpected events that causes instability within an institution which leads to a major disturbance among the individuals who are a part of that institution.
+The crisis is a sudden occurrence of unplanned and unexpected events that causes instability within an institution.
+That occurrence leads to a major disturbance among the individuals who are a part of that institution.
 This institution could be a family, profit/ non-profit organization, educational body or any other organization that works as a team.

-Here are some examples of excellent leaders who not only managed the crisis, but also restored the organization’s image.
+Here are some examples of excellent leaders who not only managed the crisis but also restored the organization’s image.

 1) Mary Barra became the first lady CEO of General Motors in 2014.
 She attained a mark of two months and the company faced a disastrous situation.
 The news was that GM had sold 1.6 million cars with faulty ignitions for more than 10 yrs.
 Due to this defect; more than a dozen lives were killed.
 Through a PR activity, Marry Barra took complete responsibility for this crisis.
 She apologized by saying, “something went really wrong and terrible things happened.”
-Though media initially criticized this move of hers.
+The media initially criticized this move of hers.
 Later on, media started making statements like “Barra shows her human side” and “that’s what a leader should do”.
 One might wonder how did this happen.

 2) In 1993, PepsiCo came into limelight with a news report saying that a syringe was found in a can of Diet Pepsi in Washington State.
-CEO Craig Weatherup and FDA were very confident that this claim is a rumour.
+CEO Craig Weatherup and FDA were very confident that this claim is a rumor.
 Therefore, Craig personally came in front of the national television with visual evidence that proved, he was right and the news was fake.
 This visual proof was a surveillance tape showing a woman inserting a syringe into a can of Diet Pepsi.
 He made his PR team produce a series of videos that showcased how the soda canning process worked.